 On the fitting, I paint the desk in black, and, on the other side, I glue a piece whose shape is modelled on that of the desk, also painted in black, to fight against the light leaks.
 In fact, this piece is naturally black, since it comes from a CD case!

-On the chassis, I mill two 1 × 3 mm oblong holes (mortises, in fact) which will receive the lantern circuit board lugs.
+On the chassis, I mill two 1 × 3 mm oblong holes (mortises, in fact) which will receive the lamp circuit board lugs.
 This PCB is 0.8 mm thick.
 So, if you can mill at ø 0.8 rather than 1.0, it will be better: maybe with a carbide drill bit?
-Caution: the milling must be such that the circuit comes close to the chassis recess, because the body (intercommunication door) is stuck there.
+Caution: the milling must be such that the circuit comes close to the chassis recess, because the body (gangway door) is stuck there.